NoFrosty/gitstatusoverlay/README.md

 - If icons do not appear, ensure your config asset is created and assigned.
 - Make sure Git is installed and accessible from the command line.
 - Only files inside the `Assets/` folder are tracked for overlays.
-- Make sure you project is using Git.
+- Make sure your project is using Git.

 ## License

-All Right reserved - Caesium Games
+All Rights Reserved - Caesium Games

 ## Credits

 Developed by Caesium Games.
-Icons used in this project are from Flaticon and are subject to their license.

 ---